marcos8154/ScratchDB/README.md

 (considerations) There is no intention here of creating software that surpasses traditional/commercial databases.
 And even though this project becomes highly functional in the future, you MUST NOT use it in a production environment or coupled with real commercial software.
 Use this for study and fun only!

+## Tools used

+It was developed on Windows OS using the Visual Studio IDE.
+If you are from another language or stack (like Java, CPP, Rust etc), abstract the concepts and re-do the code in your language.
+The important thing is to absorb the theory.